Front Range roofing, fencing companies see boom following windstorm

 Wednesday's hurricane-force winds snapped trees and utility poles, tipped over tractor-trailers and tore shingles off of roofs, leaving many Coloradans assessing their homes for damage.

-Shawn Beard, owner of Pro Fencing and Landscaping in Morrison, said he was praying for his phone to ring before the storm and now they won't stop.
+Shawn Beard, owner of Integrity Fencing Company in Littleton, said he was praying for his phone to ring before the storm and now they won't stop.

 "We received 200 calls yesterday and another 400 so far today," Beard said.
 "It's getting to the point where it's becoming unmanageable."